-Leveraging our expertise in video image processing, we entered into the intelligent transportation system ("ITS") business with the introduction of a video-based vehicle detection system in 1993.
+Leveraging our expertise in video image processing, we entered into the intelligent transportation system, or ITS, business with the introduction of a video-based vehicle detection system in 1993.
 In June 1997, we acquired certain assets comprising the Transportation Systems business from Rockwell International, creating our ITS division, which expanded our offerings to include advanced traffic management systems and advanced traveler information systems.
 We incorporated our ITS division in 1998 as Odetics ITS, Inc. In October 1998, we broadened our systems offerings by acquiring Meyer, Mohaddes Associates, Inc. In January 2000, we reincorporated Odetics ITS in Delaware and changed its name to Iteris, Inc. Odetics currently owns 78.2% of the outstanding common stock of Iteris, or 62.7% as calculated for the preferred stock conversion equivalent.
 Meyer, Mohaddes Associates, Inc. currently operates as a wholly-owned subsidiary of Iteris, Inc.

 In the early 1980s, we developed the technical expertise to apply automation to new commercial applications and established our Odetics Broadcast division.
 We incorporated our Odetics Broadcast division in 1999 as Broadcast, Inc. Broadcast is a supplier of content management and delivery solutions for the television, cable and satellite industries.
-The success of our video tape libraries led us to pursue new applications for information automation technologies.
+The success of our videotape libraries led us to pursue new applications for information automation technologies.
 In 1991, we introduced an automated tape handling subsystem for integration into tape libraries designed for midrange computers and client/server networks.
 In January 1993, we formed a separate subsidiary, ATL Products, Inc., to pursue the market for automated tape libraries.
 In March 1997, ATL completed an initial public offering of 1,650,000 shares of its Class A common stock.
 We distributed our remaining 82.9% interest in ATL to our stockholders in a tax-free distribution in October 1997.
-Odetics has a unique mix of competencies in outdoor image processing, high-speed security processing, precision timing and synchronization, and data management.
-We have a unique identity within each of our vertical markets that we address, and our business is organizationally structured so that our management teams and technical competencies are in alignment with each area of market focus.
-Our business units share a common overhead structure for facilities, human resources, benefits and certain accounting, finance and management services.